Visyond/website-hugo/site/content/faq/faq-page-title.md

       - answersList:
           - answer: >-
               <strong>You analyze formula-driven data on the fly.</strong>
-              Automate and carry out impact analyses and stress-tests that skilled professionals prepare in hours or days, in minutes and without long error-prone manual setups.
+              Automate and carry out, in minutes, analyses and stress-tests that used hours or days to set up.
           - answer: >-
               <strong>You analyze data in the same place where you carry out
-              calculations and create visualizations.</strong> Visyond combines
+              calculations and create visualizations.</strong> Visyond connects
-              models and their outputs directly with analyses, allowing for flexible, on-the-fly analysis.
+              spreadsheets and their outputs directly to collaborative, flexible and automated analysis tools.
+Each collaborator can run their own set of analyses on-the-fly, without overwriting or changing others’ work.
+Visyond then connects the outputs of analyses to interactive, spreadsheet-driven dashboards, allowing collaborators
+              to view the outcome of your analyses and/or interact with the spreadsheet without actually touching or seeing the spreadsheet.
           - answer: >-
               <strong>You operate with real-time data.</strong> You don’t have
               to waste time on data preparation or risk to introduce errors